jerbarnes/multitask_negation_for_targeted_sentiment/README.md

 ## Create dataset statistics for the U-POS, X-POS, Dependency Relations, SMWE, and Super Sense tagging
 In these auxilary tasks to get the vocabularly dataset statistics run the following:

 For the Streusle we included empty nodes which are tokens that have a decimal numbered `ID`.
+The paper associated with the Streusle dataset is [A Corpus and Model Integrating Multiword Expressions and Supersenses by Schneider and Smith 2015](https://www.aclweb.org/anthology/N15-1177/).

 For U-POS
 ``` bash
 allennlp dry-run ./resources/statistic_configs/en/streusle_u_pos.jsonnet -s /tmp/dry --include-package multitask_negation_target
 ```